ublk-org/qcow2-rs/README.md

-One utility is included in this project, which can dump qcow2 meta, show any meta related statistics of the image, check image meta integrity & host cluster leak, format qcow2 image, ....
+One utility is included in this project, which can dump qcow2 meta, show any meta related statistics of the image, check image meta integrity & host cluster leak, format qcow2 image and convert between qcow2 and raw.

 ## Example